 If an error occurs during the

-error message will indicate the cause.
-You can then either get the shipping
+message will indicate the cause.
+You can then either get the shipping instructions from

-instructions from the Amazon S3 bucket, or you can retry the download using
+the Amazon S3 bucket, or you can retry the download using the

 Pack the power supply, power cable, and interface cables with your storage device.
 Without these, we can't transfer your data and will return your device.

 Generate, print out, and attach your pre-paid shipping label.

 For detailed instructions for preparing and shipping your device, see Shipping Your Storage Device.

 Arrange for UPS to pick up your package by calling them directly or take your package to a UPS package drop off facility to be shipped to AWS.
 You will not have to pay UPS for the shipping charges but AWS will add these charges to the fee charged for processing your device.
 If you are shipping internationally, see International Considerations for Mailing Your Storage Device.

 Your job expires after 30 days.
 If you do not send a device, there is no charge.
 You are billed only after AWS Import/Export receives your device.
 If we receive your package after your job expires, we will return your device.
 You will only be charged for the shipping fees, if any.